telerik/kendo-ui-core/CONTRIBUTING.md

 - Return early
 - Be JSHint Valid

-Beyond these, your best bet, when it doubt it to follow [idiomatic.js](https://github.com/rwldrn/idiomatic.js).
+Beyond these, your best bet, when in doubt is to follow [idiomatic.js](https://github.com/rwldrn/idiomatic.js).